fangohr/plot_vtk_matplotlib/README.md

 The interpolation is performed in a square grid whose dimensions and spacing can be tuned.
 A complete tutorial with most of the capabilities of this library can be found in the `plot_vtk_matplotlib_tutorial.ipynb` IPython notebook.
-This library is mainly oriented to be used with Ipython notebooks since we do not state `matplotlib.pyplot.show()` when generating the graphs, but it can be specified after the library function calls.
+This library is mainly oriented to be used with IPython notebooks since we do not state `matplotlib.pyplot.show()` when generating the graphs, but it can be specified after the library function calls.